mmb-carb/ESTA/docs/DEVELOPERS.md

 ## Design Goals

-Modularity is the primary design goal for ESTA.
+Modularity is a primary design goal for ESTA.
 Applying spatial surrogates and gridding an inventory is not, generally, a hard problem.
 The hard work it typically: (1) file wrangling, and (2) the need for continuous updating.
 The goal is that ESTA should be sufficiently generic to allow for the gridding of any emission inventory, not just on-road inventories (where were the first, primary use of the model).

 The term modularity here is used to describe a model whose operation can be changed greatly by the non-programming end-user through a simple config file.
 The process of gridding an inventory is broken into six steps, each of which is defined by a piece of code that is independent and replacable.
 In this way, the end-user can simply ask for different choices for each step, and gain great power over their ESTA model run.